Jayasthiti Malla: Deposition of the monarch

 On 23 November 1381, Jayasthiti Malla, with the consent of Patan, exiled the reigning monarch Jayarjuna to Banepa which excluded the latter from being involved in any sort of political activities in Kathmandu valley.
 Jayasthiti Malla then exercised his authority over the entire valley.
 Jayarjuna attempted to regain his control by returning to Gokarna and attacking Bhadgaon but Jayasthiti defeated and arrested him.
 Jayasthiti Malla then became the de facto king of the valley.

 Reign

-Jayasthiti Malla was formally proclaimed as the king on 15 September 1382 with the presence of all noblemen.
+Jayasthiti Malla was formally proclaimed as the king on 15 September 1382 in the presence of all noblemen.
 He was given royal titles in Patan but in Bhadgaon, he was the heir apparent of his wife, Rajalladevi.
 Rajalladevi died in 1385 and he became the official head of Bhadgaon as well.
 Even after the death of Rajalladevi, Jayasthiti was not usually addressed with the royal titles and only as a prince.
 However, he was well respected by the Bhontas and the feudal lords of Patan.

-During the later years of his reign, he lost significant control on the valley.
+During the later years of his reign, he lost significant control over the valley.
 Bhontas declared independence, with Jayasimha Rama as the leader, and the local lords of Patan also attempted to be autonomous.